datachomp/datachomp.github.com/source/_posts/2012-01-28-git-and-red-gate-sql-source-control.md

  [13]: http://files.datachomp.com/SQLServer/rgssc/5configureforgit.png "repo linko"

 **Command Line Interface ... or whatever**
-Back in powershell (or whatever client you are using) create a new branch for updating our proc. `git branch dbobjects`
+Back in powershell (or whatever client you are using) create a new branch for updating our proc.
+<code>git branch dbobjects</code>
 Note: We don't have to create a new branch.
 We could very easily just keep doing this in the 'master' branch.
 I find that creating of the branches to be a good habit and a handy organizational tool.
 Branching is one of those features that really shines in Git so lets put it to use.
 Go into that branch: `git checkout dbobjects`
 [][14]